udunkulu/udunkulu.api/README.md

   - Then use the doc at `./documentations/doc/index.html` ( or `<your-host>/api/v1/docs` if it has been configure to do so) and access to know the endpoints to make calls to and their requirements.
   - Then start making calls to the provided host, mostly: localhost:port/api/v1
 - If you want to consume the API online:
-  - Then point your browser to: `https://udunkulu.netlify.app/api/v1/docs`, check the [docs](https://udunkulu.netlify.app)
+  - Then visit: `https://udunkulu.netlify.app/api/v1/docs`, check the [docs](https://udunkulu.netlify.app)
-  - Then make calls to to the endpoints provided on the doc above
+  - Then make calls to the endpoints provided on the doc above

 ## Usage
 #### This is how the API documentation should be hosted/treated